ExtevaXT/Adventure/readme.md

 - Refactored the abstraction
 - Added 3 types of goblins: knight, peon, archer
 - Added goblin invasion event
-- Added 4 types of pirates: captain, corsair, crossbowman, laborer
+- Added 4 types of pirates: captain, corsair, crossbowman, deckhand
 - They could use some hats
 - Added pirate invasion event
 - Tested, the mobs are tough